-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.

-(YEAR), Line (X) was changed from (A) to (B) because e (REASON)."
-Disciplinary Actions - Noncamp ous Enter the number of persons referred for disciplinary property for each of the following categories.
-Do not include disciplinary actions that were strictly for the disciplinary action is the result of an arrest, plea for school policy violations.
-Crime Number of persons referred for Disciplinary Action 2019 2020 2021 a.
-Weapons: carrying, possessing, etc. 0 0) ( C D. Drug abuse violations 0 0 C c.
-Liquor law violations 0 0) C Please Note: Do NOT include drunkenness or driving ng under the influence in liqu or law violations. ge.
-Use the following format: "For If you have changed prior years' data, you must add a (YEAR), Line (X) was changed from (A) to (B) because ge.
-Use the following format: "For
+c.
+Liquor law violations 53 67 49 Please Note: Do NOT include drunkenness or driving under the influence in li quor law violations.
+Caveat: If you have changed prior years' data, you must add a ca (YEAR), Line (X) was changed from (A) to (B) because (I nge.
+Use the followi ng format: "For Disciplinary Actions - On-campus s Student Hou sing Faciliti es Enter the number of persons referred for disciplinary actions.
+On-campus Student Housing Facilities for each of the formula produced in the disciplinary actions that were strictly for lift the disciplinary action is the result of an arrest, please ollowing categories. school policy violations 1 arrest.
+Crime Numb per of persons referr Disciplinary Action ed for 2020 2021 2022 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 0 1 13 c.
+Liquor law violations 53 66 49 Please Note: Do NOT include drunkenness or driving under the influence in li quor law violations.